How The System Works

-The same three basic steps apply to the installation of all anchor systems, from the smallest S2 to the largest B10.
+The same three basic steps apply to the installation of all ground anchor systems, from the smallest S2 to the largest B10.

 Typical Anchor Behaviour

-Loadlock – The first stage is where a load is applied to rotate the anchor into its loadlocked position.
+Loadlock – The first stage is where a load is applied to rotate the ground anchor into its loadlocked position.
 Elements of both load and extension are present.

-Compaction & Load – The second stage is where the anchor system is generating a frustum of soil immediately in front of the anchor.
+Compaction & Load – The second stage is where the anchor system is generating a frustum of soil immediately in front of the ground anchor.
 At this point load normally increases with minimum extension.
 The soil type will affect the overall extension.

-Maximum Load Range – The third stage is where the anchor produces its ultimate load.
+Maximum Load Range – The third stage is where the ground anchor produces its ultimate load.
 As the anchor load approaches the bearing capacity of the soil, the rate of increase in load will reduce until bearing capacity failure of the soil takes place.

 Stress Distribution and Bearing Capacity